 To return to Phnom Penh you can take the train from Kampot, or take the bus from Kep or Kampot.
 We opted for the bus, purely because the train wasn’t running on the day we were travelling (they don’t run every day).
 It took 2.5 hours from Kampot to Phnom Penh.

 Back in the capital city, we spent a couple of days exploring, before travelling onto Siem Reap.

 Now it was time for the night bus!
 It was actually a pretty good experience.
 I slept most of the way and actually enjoyed the experience!
 Again we travelled with Giant Ibis and unless you’re tall you should find it comfortable (I’m 5.6 and Enrico is 5.11 and we were fine).

-Great little town and home to Cambodia’s main attraction: Angkor Wat.
-We allowed for five days here to fully explore the temples and the beautiful scenery.
-Read about Siem Reap here.
+Siem Reap is a great little town and home to Cambodia’s main attraction: Angkor Wat.
+We allowed for five days here to fully explore the temples and the beautiful scenery, but 3-4 is enough to see the highlights.